Coral Springs Estate Planning Attorney Andrew Rosenberg Serves all of South Florida

 Then, something happens—a loved one passes away, there's a birth in the family, or someone has a heart attack or is diagnosed with cancer—and, suddenly, we're reminded just how fragile and fleeting life really is.
 Nobody lives forever, and tomorrow is promised to no one.
 It's important to seize the opportunity to get your affairs in order while you still have the chance.
 If not for your sake, for the sake of your family.

 Are you considering planning your estate in Florida?
-Here's what you should know—and how our firm can help.
+Here's what you should know—and how our South Florida estate planning law firm can help.

-Dying Intestate: Don't Get Caught With Your Pants Down
+Dying Intestate in Florida: Don't Get Caught With Your Pants Down

-Our adept attorney handles a broad range of estate planning case types.
+Our skilled Coral Springs Estate Planning attorney handles a broad range of estate planning case types.
 We can help you with:

 - Revocable trusts